HyunCafe/odin-todoapp/README.md

 To design the app, I drew inspiration from Notion and Trello and used Figma to visualize the app after completing the HTML pseudo-code.
 Although the project is still ongoing, I'm excited about the progress I've made and how much I've learned about module coding, SOLID principles, and the value of libraries.

+Edit Notes**
+Reflecting on My Approach: Looking back at my TODO App project, I recognize that I was exploring different methods of object creation, including a mix of object literals, constructors, and classes.
+This exploration, while educational, resulted in a lack of streamlining in the project's codebase.
+With my current understanding and skills, I would now opt for a more uniform approach, specifically using classes throughout.
+This change would better align with standard practices in real-world scenarios, enhancing the cohesiveness and maintainability of the codebase.

+Addressing the Challenges: During the development process, I encountered challenges related to managing imports and exports, a complexity that stemmed from my limited experience and the diverse object creation methods I was experimenting with.
+The interdependence of data across various functions led to a tightly coupled system, complicating bug tracking and changes implementation.
+In future projects, my focus will shift towards creating more modular and independent components and centralizing shared data.
+This approach will help to reduce inter-module dependencies, thereby simplifying the overall code structure and improving the scalability and maintainability of the project.

 ![Project Animation](/Animation.gif)
 <p align="center">